Just down the road.

 In the 1400s, the Hohokam Indians carved their stories into solid rock and these priceless petroglyphs are preserved in our community for future generations to enjoy.

-The original homesteader of what is now Dove Mountain was rancher Eugene “Cush” Cayton.
+The original homesteader of what is now Dove Mountain in Marana was rancher Eugene “Cush” Cayton.
 Cayton, a multitalented man, memorialized his life in a collection of poetry.
 A solitary cattle chute remains as a romantic reminder of the time when this land was a working ranch.

 Deeply respectful of the land and traditions of this special area, developer David Mehl of Cottonwood Properties is developer and de facto curator of The Residences at The Ritz-Carlton, Dove Mountain.
 His vision and stewardship for the Tucson luxury real estate community has guided the development of the entire Dove Mountain region, preserving the natural beauty of this extraordinary environment, with nearly one-third of the 6,200 acres preserved as open space for native vegetation and animal life.